 Women’s health nurse practitioners (WHNP) are advanced practice registered nurses (APRNs) who care for the health of women across the lifespan, from adolescence on through old age.
 WHNPs are trained in women’s reproductive health and the physical, psychological, social, and emotional issues that women may face from menarche to menopause and beyond.
 Furthermore, they focus not only on primary care, but also on health promotion and education, and aim to guide patients towards making wise lifestyle choices to prevent disease and improve their overall well-being.

-To become a women’s health nurse practitioner, candidates must complete a WHNP program that has been accredited by the Commission on Collegiate Nursing Education (CCNE), pass an exam administered by the National Certifying Council (NCC), and apply to their state board of nursing for certification or licensure as an APRN / WHNP.
+To become a women’s health nurse practitioner, candidates must complete a WHNP program that has been accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN), pass an exam administered by the National Certification Corporation (NCC), and apply to their state board of nursing for certification or licensure as an APRN / WHNP.

 Overview of Online Women’s Health Nurse Practitioner Degree Programs